advina-wu/Harmony_Generation/README.md

 # Harmony Generation

-This project aims to generate music harmony using the input music melody.

 ## Description

-This project used several deep learning techniques to compare the performance of each models.
+The aims of this project is to generate music harmony using the input music melody.
+In ths project, I used Transformer, and LSTM models to compare the performance of each models.

+* harmony_transformer_sequence.ipynb
+**
+* harmony_transformer_matrix.ipynb
+* harmony_lstm.ipynb

 ## Getting Started